cryslith/kataomoi/protocol.md

 ## Client-to-client message types

+All client-to-client messages have type "client".

+Fields:

+* sender: the sender of the message
+* recipient: the desired recipient of the message
+* key: An AES-256 key encrypted with the recipient's RSA key (using RSAES PKCS#1 v1.5) and base-64 encoded
+* iv: An initialization vector for the encryption, base-64 encoded
+* payload: The remaining fields of the message, encrypted using the AES key and IV and base-64 encoded
-All client-to-client messages have type "client", and have "sender" and "recipient" fields holding the usernames of the sender and desired recipient; these messages are sent by the client to the server and passed on accordingly.
-The only other field is a "payload" field; this consists of a JSON object containing the remaining fields of the message, encrypted and signed using the recipient and sender's RSA keys, and encoded as a string of base 64 digits.
-In these calculations, e = 3 is the public exponent, and all calculations on encrypted values are performed mod N, where N is the modulus of the initiator's SENPAI public key.
+* signature: The SHA256 hash of the encrypted payload signed with the sender's RSA key (using RSASSA PKCS#1 v1.5) and base-64 encoded

+In the following calculations, e = 0x10001 is the public exponent, and all calculations on encrypted values are performed mod N, where N is the modulus of the initiator's SENPAI public key.
 All numerical values are base64 encoded.

 ### initiate